-To link to this resource use: https://libraries.indiana.edu/resources/foreign-office-files-middle-east
+To link to this database use: https://libraries.indiana.edu/databases/foreign-office-files-middle-east

 Explores the politics of the Middle East region in the run-up to the Arab-Israeli War and its effect on global industry, political relations and social stability, as well as providing in-depth coverage of separate conflicts in Cyprus, internal and external political relationships, and details about military exports.